AntoineRR/weather-landscape/README.md

 ## How to build (development purpose)

 -> Wasm build
+You have to setup the WEATHER_API_KEY env variable before running this command.
+I use the [Visual crossing](https://www.visualcrossing.com/) weather API.
+You can get a free API key on their website.
 ```
 wasm-pack build --out-dir frontend/pkg/
 ```

 -> Vue app
+From the `frontend` directory:
 ```
 npm run dev
 ```